A Lesson from the Leech

 Suppose that someone called you a “leech.”
 Would you take that as a compliment?
 I suppose you would, if you were one.
 But most of us would be offended, because parasitic people are simply disgusting.

 The warning is twofold.
 One the one hand, learn to be content.
 But on the other hand, watch out for leeches.

 The lustful wants another peek.

 The sluggard wants another freebie.

-The rebellious wants no accountability.
+The rebellious wants to get away again.

 The apostate wants your tolerance.

 But nobody has to go on living an insatiable life.
-When a

 C. S. Lewis put it like this: “Aim at heaven and you will get earth thrown in.
 Aim at earth and you will get neither.”